dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

 type            String              Mandatory                       "row" or "col" or "cell" rowIndex        Integer             Mandatory                       If type is "row" or "cell", this is the row index.
-                                                                    If type if "col", this is the column index. colIndex        Integer             Optional(defualt to undefined)  Only valid when type is "cell" [return]        Boolean                                             true if selected, false if not.
+                                                                    If type if "col", this is the column index. colIndex        Integer             Optional(default to undefined)  Only valid when type is "cell" [return]        Boolean                                             true if selected, false if not.
 If cell is covered by a selected column or row, it's selected.
 ==============  ==================  ==============================  ===============================================================================================